 11. Experience the Stone Age at Niah National Park, Sarawak

 Niah is the most important national park for various reasons.
 It’s the smallest park of all the national parks of Sarawak.
-Around 40,000 years ago, the park’s oldest modern human remains, as well as numerous other ancient artifacts, was unearthed, making it one of the world’s most important archaeological sites.
+Around 40,000 years ago, the park’s oldest modern human remains, as well as numerous other ancient artifacts, were unearthed, making it one of the world’s most important archaeological sites.

 There were several human settlements in the region, including tools, cooking utensils, and decorations made of bone, stone, or clay.
 These discoveries indicated a long history of occupancy dating back to the Palaeolithic period (the earliest part of the Stone Age).
 More excavating work is currently being done.